itfanr/ros2-wiki/Linux-Install-Debians.md

 # Installing ROS2 via Debian Packages

-For Beta 2 we have started rolling debian packages.
+For Beta 2 we have started rolling Debian packages.
 They are in a temporary repository for testing.

 Resources:
  - [Jenkins Instance](http://build.ros2.org/)
  - [Repositories](http://repo.ros2.org)
  - Status Pages ([amd64](http://repo.ros2.org/status_page/ros_r2b2_default.html), [arm64](http://repo.ros2.org/status_page/ros_r2b2_uxv8.html))

-## ROS sources

-Several of the demos reuse components from ROS1.
-To be able to install them please start by adding the ROS 1 sources as documented [here](http://wiki.ros.org/Installation/Ubuntu?distro=kinetic)

-If you're using Docker see the section with notes below.

 ## Setup Sources

-To install from debians you will need to add our debian repository to your apt sources.
+To install the Debian packages you will need to add our Debian repository to your apt sources.
 Do so like this:

 ```